NIT-Administrative-Systems/AS-CloudDocs/infrastructure/databases.md

 ### RDS Event Subscription
 In addition to CloudWatch, RDS event subscriptions can be configured to send alerts to OpsGenie via SNS (or any other service desired).
 [A list of events that can be subscribed to can be found here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.Messages.html)

+One note about OpsGenie Alerts: RDS Clusters will NOT trigger RDS integrations, only RDS instances will.
+Instead, use regular SNS integrations for serverless clusters.
+As of 7/7/21 OpsGenie does not have this information in their documentation.

 An example:
 ```
 resource "aws_db_event_subscription" "SUBSCRIPTION_NAME" {